View All 1798 Capped Bust to Right Quarter Eagle

 Description

 The 1798 Capped Bust to Right Quarter Eagle - Wide Date is a Gold Quarter Eagle produced at the Philadelphia Mint as part of the Capped Bust to Right Quarter Eagles 1796-1807 series.
-With a mintage of just 1,094, this is a rare issue sought by specialists.
-The obverse features Liberty facing right wearing a cloth cap (pileus), while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (through 1798) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1804-1807).
-Designed by Robert Scot.
+With a mintage of 1,094, this is a scarce issue — the lower-mintage of the two mint variants.
+The obverse features Liberty facing right wearing a cloth cap (pileus) and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (through 1798) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1804-1807).
+Close date and wide date varieties known.
+All 1798 quarter eagles are rare.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $12K to $938K depending on grade and condition.
 Struck in 91.7% gold, 8.3% copper, weighing 4.37 grams, 20 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7649.
-Quarter Eagle ($2.50 gold) was struck in 1796, making it one of the earliest American gold denominations.
-All dates are rare.
-The 1796 "No Stars" variety is a unique coin.
-These early gold coins represent the foundation of American gold coinage.

 External References